Supporting COVID-19 research as a healthy participant

 None of the vital COVID-19 research taking place in Cambridge would be possible without people willing to take part, and we would like to thank all of those who have offered to participate and those who are currently enrolled in our studies.

-The majority of research studies currently taking place in Cambridge hospitals are recruiting patients who have been admitted with suspected or confirmed COVID-19.
-However, there are several ways that you can support essential COVID-19 research as a healthy volunteer or as someone who has experienced mild symptoms at home.
+There are several ways that you can support essential COVID-19 research as a healthy volunteer or as someone who has experienced mild symptoms at home.
 We will continue to update this page with further opportunities as and when they arise.

 Joining the NIHR BioResource